OGCI Performance Data hub

 Notes:

-2. This is the key performance indicator for OGCI’s 2025 upstream methane target of well below 0.20%.
+ii This is the key performance indicator for OGCI’s 2025 upstream methane ambition of well below 0.20%.
 It includes total upstream methane emissions from all operated gas and oil assets.
 Emissions intensity is calculated as a share of marketed gas.

-3. This figure includes relevant operated activities (upstream, refineries, petrochemicals, power generation, etc, where these are operated by the company).
+iii This figure includes relevant operated activities (upstream, refineries, petrochemicals, power generation, etc).

 Total operated methane emissions - upstream (MtCH4)